Sunday, June 24, 2007

 "Pu'u 'O'o is so unstable, Pu'u 'O'o remains closed, it always has been closed, we've taken the advice of the scientists who said Pu'u 'O'o is unstable,” Park Ranger Mardie Lane told the newspaper.
 “It's steaming, it's hot, it's gassy, it's collapsing in upon itself, and during these seismic swarms that began Sunday, even more so, the collapses have been significant."

-Scientists believe that the eruptions have had significant effects on the topography of the area, as Tuesday’s eruption caused the island’s southeast coastline to move at least an inch seaward, the
+Scientists believe that the eruptions have had significant effects on the topography of the area, as Tuesday’s eruption caused the island’s southeast coastline to move at least an inch seaward, the Honolulu Advertiser reported.

 Steve Brantley of the Observatory said in a press release that the movement of lava was causing the crater floor to collapse, as it has dropped 65 feet.

-East Rift Zone, and as a result, this area is still volatile
+Scientists report that the magma seems to be moving toward the East Rift Zone, and as a result, this area is still volatile

 Although the Kilauea summit seemed to be deflating with the sequence of earthquakes that began Sunday, scientists reported that the summit was inflating again late Tuesday and that the next point of eruption cannot be specifically predicted.